OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ---
 title: Basics
 description: The OpenBB Terminal is a modern investment research platform for everyone.
 It is a desktop application that allows you to access all the data and tools you need to make better investment decisions.
-keywords: [basics, installation, commands, menus, your own data, introduction, openbb terminal, explanation, basic usage, usage, how to]
+keywords: [basics, installation, commands, menus, your own data, introduction, openbb terminal, explanation, basic usage, usage, how to, install, keyboard input]
 ---

 The OpenBB Terminal is based off the <a href="https://en.wikipedia.org/wiki/Command-line_interface" target="_blank" rel="noreferrer noopener">Command Line Interface (CLI)</a>